Smithay/smithay/README.md

 A smithy for rusty wayland compositors

-**Warning:** This is a very new project, still in the process of shaping itself.
-I cannot recommend to use it *unless* you want to help driving it forward. ;-)

 ## Goals

 Smithay aims to provide building blocks to create wayland compositors in Rust.
 While not